The Institute of Historical Research is a unique institution founded in 1921 which seeks:

 Internet equipment and software must be used as installed.
 Users are not permitted to add, delete, or modify installed hardware or software.
 It is not acceptable to use the Internet for any purpose which violates UK laws to transmit malicious, threatening, or harassing materials or to disrupt network users.
 Disruptions include but are not limited to: distribution of unsolicited advertising, propagation of computer viruses or piracy.

-The IHR accepts no liability for loss of data or damage to members' laptops caused by electrical failure.
+The IHR accepts no liability for loss of data or damage to members' devices caused by electrical failure or the university network.
+Devices should have appropriate anti-virus software installed.

 9. Breach of the code